ddev/ddev/docs/content/developers/building-contributing.md

 ## Docker Image changes

-If you make changes to a docker image (like ddev-webserver), it won't have any effect unless you:
+If you make changes to a Docker image (like ddev-webserver), it won't have any effect unless you:

 * Push an image with a specific tag by going to the image directory (like containers/ddev-webserver) by just doing `make container VERSION=<branchname>` in the containers/ddev-webserver directory.
 * Multi-arch images require you to have a buildx builder, so `docker buildx create --name ddev-builder-multi --use`
 * You can't push until you `docker login`.
 * Push a container to hub.docker.com.
 Push with the tag that matches your branch.
 Pushing to `<yourorg>/ddev-webserver` repo is easy to accomplish with `make push DOCKER_ORG=<yourorg> VERSION=<branchname>` **in the container directory**.
 You might have to use other techniques to push to another repo.
-* Update `pkg/versionconstants/versionconstants.go` with the `WebImg` and `WebTag` that relate to the docker image you pushed.
+* Update `pkg/versionconstants/versionconstants.go` with the `WebImg` and `WebTag` that relate to the Docker image you pushed.

 ### Local builds and pushes

-To use `buildx` successfully you have to have the [`buildx` docker plugin](https://docs.docker.com/buildx/working-with-buildx/) which is in many environments by default.
+To use `buildx` successfully you have to have the [`buildx` Docker plugin](https://docs.docker.com/buildx/working-with-buildx/) which is in many environments by default.

 To build multi-platform images you must `docker buildx create --use` as a one-time initialization.